swalehmwadime/IOT-Robotics-projects/Projects/Project7/PIR_LED_Buzzer.md

    - Once the code is uploaded, power your Arduino using a USB cable or an external power supply.

 4. **Observe the Behavior:**
    - When motion is detected by the PIR sensor, both LEDs will light up and the buzzer will sound for 1 second.
-The message "Intruder Detected" will be printed to the Serial Monitor.
+The message  will be printed to the Monitor.
-   - When no motion is detected, the LEDs and buzzer will be off, and the message "No movement detected" will be printed to the Serial Monitor.
+   - When no motion is detected, the LEDs and buzzer will be off, and the message  will be printed to the  Monitor.

 ## Troubleshooting